mmerabet42/ft_lexiq/README.md

 The truth is that everything is a rule, and even when you try to match a character set: `?[abc]` you are in fact calling a rule named 'DEFAULT' so it is the same as typing `?[abc@DEFAULT]`.
 Which is good, because it means that a rule doesn't need to call other rules in order to work they can also call C functions !
 We can conclude that rules are not limited to the power of other rules but of the C programming language !

-It is commonly known that regexes are limited, and `ft_regex` is no exception, but with the concept of rules we break all barrier.
+It is commonly known that regexes are limited, and `ft_regex` is no exception, but with the concept of rules we break all limitations.